-CYP believes that youth can, and will, make good decisions about their health when provided accurate information and consistent support.
+CYP believes that youth can and will make good decisions about their health when provided accurate information and consistent support.
 Thus, clients who receive CYP services become empowered consumers better prepared to navigate the health care system.
-Throughout their care with CYP, youth are trained in the knowledge and skills needed to manage their HIV care as independent adults.
-When a young person is ready, CYP works with area clinicians to provide a smooth transition into adult care.
+Throughout their time receiving care with CYP, youth are trained in the knowledge and skills needed to manage their HIV care as independent adults.

 CHIP has a long history of collaboratively designing, managing and implementing evidence-based HIV prevention and education programs.
 Recent successes include: